 Decarbonisation and the pathway to net zero

-In addition to regulating and reducing emissions, governments around the world, including in New Zealand, the United Kingdom and Singapore, are moving at pace to implement reporting regimes that require internationally aligned, climate-related financial disclosures from certain companies.
-With Australia's own mandatory climate disclosure regime set to be phased in from 2025, many businesses will need to prepare for greater transparency and accountability as to their climate-related information.
+In addition to regulating and reducing emissions, governments around the world are moving at pace to implement reporting regimes that require internationally aligned, climate-related financial disclosures (CRFD) from certain companies.
+Key jurisdictions, such as New Zealand and the United Kingdom, are already well underway with this.
+Most recently, the first round of CRFD monitoring by New Zealand's Financial Markets Authority and the United Kingdom Financial Reporting Council concluded, assessing each jurisdiction's first round of published CRFD statements.
+With Australia's own mandatory CRFD regime having come into effect on 1 January 2025, many businesses are currently preparing for greater transparency and accountability as to their climate-related information.

 Companies, across all sectors, are increasingly looking for green energy solutions to deliver on their own carbon-reduction commitments.
 Critical minerals are also set to play a central role in facilitating the energy transition, and the Government's recently published Critical Minerals Strategy 2023–30 aims to position Australia as a leading clean energy player.
 However, ensuring that mineral production and processing decarbonises in an efficient and effective manner presents some challenges given the conventional reliance on diesel haulage fleets and remoteness from the grid, often making electrification a challenge and requiring transportation of products over significant distances.